jundalisay/superb/content/en/research/smith/theory-moral-sentiments/part-7/section-4.md

 However, they are generally violations of a pretty plain rule.
 They bring ignominy on the guilty person.
 They are attended with some shame and contrition in the scrupulous.

-22
+{{< s v="22" >}}

 > 3. Breaches of the rules of veracity

 The violation of truth is not always a breach of justice, even if it is often so.
 Consequently, it cannot always bring external punishment.
 Common lying is a most miserable meanness.

 It may frequently hurt no one.
 In this case, no claim of vengeance or satisfaction can be due to the persons lied to or to others.
 But the violation of truth is always a breach of a very plain rule.
 It naturally covers the guilty person with shame.

-23 In young children, there seems to be an instinctive disposition to believe whatever they are told.
+{{< s v="23" >}} In young children, there seems to be an instinctive disposition to believe whatever they are told.
 Nature seems to have judged it necessary for their preservation that they should put implicit confidence in those who=
 - care for them in childhood, and
 - are entrusted with the earliest and most necessary parts of their education.